 Each “branch” of the tree represents one of a decision’s potential outcomes.
 The branches can be extended when one alternative outcome leads to another decision you’ll need to make.
 Incorporated in each branch are the costs associated with each choice and the likelihood of its occurrence.

 OmniSci highlights several benefits of this technique: Decision trees are easy to understand and interpret, can be used alongside various other decision-making methods, and help businesses thoroughly prepare for all possible outcomes throughout the decision-making process.

-Since there are a lot of calculations involved in creating decision trees, many businesses use dedicated decision tree software to help them with the process.
-Decision tree software helps businesses draw out their trees, assigns value and probabilities to each branch, and analyze each option.
+Since many calculations are involved in creating decision trees, many businesses use dedicated decision tree software to help them with the process.
+Decision tree software helps businesses draw their trees, assign values and probabilities to each branch, and analyze each option.
 Decision tree software – both free and paid – is available from various vendors, including IBM, TreeAge, SmartDraw, Palisade, Angoss and Edraw.

 Drawing a decision tree